10 Tips for Preparing Your Investment Property for Marketing

 It’s smart to start from the outside and walk through your property, as if you were showing the prospective tenant your property.
-Pay close attention to the following 10 tips for preparing your property for showings, as they can make all the difference in getting your property rented quickly.
+Pay close attention to the following 10 Tips for Preparing Your Investment Property for Marketing.
+Preparing your property for showings, can make all the difference in getting your property rented quickly.

 First impressions are extremely important.
 The saying “you’ll never have a second chance to create a good first impression” is realistic and very true when it comes to a prospective tenant looking at a property.
 The first impression that a prospect will gather from a property is the exterior and the property’s “curb appeal.”
 Depending on the season, make sure that the lawn is freshly cut, leaves raked, or driveway and walkway are shoveled free of snow.
 If it’s not winter, make sure the lawn tools and equipment are picked up.
 Prospective tenants will not appreciate having to walk through two feet of snow to get to the front door!
 If you have pets, please pick up after them.

 Clutter can distract tenants from the best qualities of the property, such as space, natural light or upgrades.
 Regularly check that the property is free of clutter before all showings.
 Areas that often collect clutter are stairs, entryways and countertops.
 Make sure that these areas are free of item such as shoes, coats, mail or dirty dishes.